billzyx/oneclicks_wifi_android/README.md

 # oneclicks_wifi_android

-A android app aim for acclerate wifi portal login.<br />
+An android app aims for accurate wifi portal login.

-You can custom your own login way by only write a simple calss.<br />
+You can custom your own login way by only write a simple class.

 Documents and internationalization will update soon.